-OSP requires that the GM send the final proposal to the SPO to review at least 5 business days before the published deadline (Tables 1 and 2).
+OSP requests that the GM send the final proposal to the SPO to review at least 5 business days before the published deadline (Table 1).
+The SPO often has multiple proposals for the same deadline and may serve units other than CPH.
 After reviewing, the SPO may request corrections to the submission.
 Once the proposal no longer needs corrections, the SPO submits the proposal on behalf of the PI.
-In the event that the SPO has less than 5 business days for reviewing the proposal, the SPO will provide the PI with 1) an email disclaimer noting the inadequate period of time for review and that only the budgetary information will be reviewed and 2) the option to proceed without a full, proper review or to delay submission to the next standard due date.
-After submission of an NIH grant application into eRA Commons, the SPO and PI monitor to ensure that no errors or warnings appear that requiring action.
+If the proposal is sent to the SPO to review less than 5 business days from the submission deadline, the SPO will provide the PI with an email disclaimer that they were not provided full time to review and that only the budgetary information will be reviewed.
+In this case, the SPO will ask the PI to decide whether they want the proposal to be submitted without a full, proper review or whether they want to delay submission to the next standard due date.
+After submission of an NIH grant application into eRA Commons, the SPO and PI confirm that no errors or warnings appear that need to be addressed.